lpapailiou/fac/README.md

     // examples
     string x = 1 + 2 + 'a';             // valid (nesting & string casting)
-    number y = true;                    // interpreter fails, as boolean is assigned to number type x += true;                          // valid (string casting) x = true;                           // interpreter fails, string casting can only occur in binary expression x = 1 * 2;                          // interpreter fails, string casting can only occur in binary expression def number fun() {                  // interpreter fails, as returned string is not a number return 'x'; }
+    number y = true;                    // validator fails, as boolean is assigned to number type x += true;                          // valid (string casting) x = true;                           // validator fails, string casting can only occur in binary expression x = 1 * 2;                          // validator fails, string casting can only occur in binary expression def number fun() {                  // validator fails, as returned string is not a number return 'x'; }

 #### Operator validation